The-Brave-Clab/Jinchoge/Yuyuyui.PrivateServer.GUI/Assets/Texts/AboutPage.md

 of the original game.

 **None of the author(s) of the project is directly or indirectly affiliated with the game.
-Furthermore, the project is not authorized by the developers or the license holder of the original game.
+Furthermore, the project is not authorized by the developers or the license holder of the original game.**
-The license of Yuyuyui is held by ©Project 2H and ©KADOKAWA CORPORATION.**

 This software is licensed under **The Unlicense**.
 See the license full text below.